Skip to content

 Manage ComfyUI using ComfyUI Launcher

-ComfyUI Launcher is the core management tool of ComfyUI for administrator users.
-You can use it to control the running status of the ComfyUI service within the cluster, while easily managing models, plugins, runtime environment, and network configurations.
+ComfyUI Launcher is the core management tool for ComfyUI administrators.
+Use it to control the ComfyUI service across the cluster, and manage models, plugins, the runtime environment, and network settings.

-This guide walks you through using ComfyUI Launcher for service management and routine maintenance.
+This guide walks you through using ComfyUI Launcher for service management, routine administration, and troubleshooting.

 Learning objectives